vmware-archive/hillview/docs/userManual.md

   load.
 Multiple files may be loaded on each machine.

 * Schema file: An optional file in JSON format that describes the schema of the data.
-In the absence of a schema file Hillview loads all columns as strings.
+In the absence of a schema file Hillview attempts to guess the type of data in each column.

 * Header row: select this option if the first row in each CSV file is a header row; the first row is used to generate names for the